-His essay was one of the first publications with such an impact on the industry.
-But what were the main takeaways?
+The essay was one of the first publications with such an impact on the industry.
+But what are the main takeaways?

 Gates saw content as much more than just raw copy, insisting that even software falls into the category.